Why Hulu matters so much in the Disney-Comcast fight over Fox

 2. If it’s such a mess, why are Disney and Comcast so interested?

 Despite all of the internal agita, Hulu has emerged as the most substantial streaming contender behind Netflix and Amazon.
 It’s often referred to as the “number three” streaming company.
-Yes, Netflix and Amazon are legions ahead of Hulu in terms of subscribers—Hulu has 20 million, compared to Netflix’s 117 million and Amazon’s 100 million (though it’s not clear how many Amazon Prime customers use the video service)—but everyone else in the category, such as SlingTV, DirecTV, and CBS All Access, have subscriber bases in the low single-digit millions.
+Yes, Netflix and Amazon are legions ahead of Hulu in terms of subscribers—Hulu has 20 million U.S. subscribers (it’s only available domestically), compared to Netflix’s 117 million worldwide and Amazon’s 100 million worldwide (though it’s not clear how many Amazon Prime customers use the video service)—but everyone else in the category, such as SlingTV, DirecTV, and CBS All Access, have subscriber bases in the low single-digit millions.

 Besides its scale, Hulu has done a good job establishing its brand and, thanks to Kilar, has a sleek, attractive user-experience that is second only to Netflix’s.
+Last year, Hulu completely revamped its UI making it even more user-friendly.
 It’s also stepped up its game on the original content front and finally has a must-see series, The Handmaid’s Tale, which became the first streaming series to score an Outstanding Drama Emmy.
 Last year, it launched a live TV bundle for $40 a month that has emerged as one of the best options in terms of price and available channels for people looking to cut the cord and still be able to watch live TV.
 Just last week, Freer announced that Live TV With Hulu has notched 800,000 subscribers in a little over a year; it’s taken competitors several to reach the million mark.

 All of this means that Hulu offers its new owner a turnkey streaming service with a strong brand, a growing cord-cutter’s TV bundle, and a meaningful subscriber base.”Hulu is such an established player with its 20 million subscribers,” says Daniel Ives, chief strategy officer and head of technology research for GBH Insights.
 “It’s a huge shot in the arm” for either Disney or Comcast.
 Whichever company ends up controlling it will be able to hit the ground running and not have to spend months, if not years, getting a new streaming service off the ground.